640 South State StreetDover, Delaware 19901

 Are severely overweight

-Are taking certain drugs, including chemotherapies and kidney medications
+Are taking certain medicines, including chemotherapies and kidney medicines

 Eat a lot of meat